GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 - Report-only mode (`Content-Security-Policy-Report-Only`) or enforcement mode (`Content-Security-Policy`).
 In report-only, the CSP won't block resources yet—nothing will break—but you'll be able to see errors and receive reports for what would have been blocked.
-Locally when you're in the process of setting a CSP, this doesn't really matter, because both modes will show you the errors in the browser console.
+Locally, when you're in the process of setting a CSP, this doesn't really matter, because both modes will show you the errors in the browser console.
 If anything, enforcement mode will make it even easier for you to see blocked resources and tweak your CSP, since your page will look broken.
 Report-only mode becomes most useful later in the process (see Step 5).